-4. STANDARDS OF LEARNING - DETAILED DESCRIPTION OF EFFECTS OF LEARNING (concerns fields of study regulated by the Regulation of Minister of Science and Higher Education from 26 of July 2019; does not apply to other fields of study)

-Code and number

-of effect of learning in

-accordance with

-standards of learning

-(in accordance with

-appendix to the

-Regulation of Minister

-and Higher education from 26th of July 2019)

-of Science

-Effects in time

-Knowledge - Graduate knows and understands:

-A.W1. structures of the human body: cells, tissues, organs and systems, with particular emphasis on the dental system; A.W2. development of organs and the whole organism, with particular emphasis on the masticatory system; A.W3. the structure of the human body in a topographic and functional approach; A.W4. the role of the nervous system in the functioning of individual organs; A.W5. functional importance of individual organs and the systems they create; B. W17. selected issues in the field of genetics and molecular biology; B. W18. clinical applications of the principles of genetics.

-Skills- Graduate is able to:

-A.U2. operate a microscope, including the use of immersion, and recognize the histological structure of organs and tissues under the microscope, as well as describe and interpret the microscopic structure of cells, tissues and organs and their functions.
+Code and number the effect of learn in accordance with standards of learn ing Effects in time Knowledge - Grad uate knows and understands: A.W1. structures of the human body: cells, tissues, organs and systems, with particular emphasis on the dental system, A.W2. development of organs and the whole organism, with particular emphasis on the masticatory system, A.W3. the structure of the human body in a topographic and functional approach, A.W4. the role of the nervous system in the functioning of individual organs, A.W5. functional importance of individual organs and the systems they create, B. W17. selected issues in the field of genetics and molecular biology, B. W18. clinical applications of the principles of genetics.
+Skills - Graduate i s able to: A.U2. operate a microscope, including the use of immersion, and recognize the histological structure of organs and tissues under the microscope, as well as describe and interpret the microscopic structure of cells, tissues and organs and their functions.
 B.U5. apply knowledge of genetics and molecular biology in clinical work.

-^{} In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.

-5. ADDITIONAL EFFECTS OF LEARNING (non-compulsory)

-Number of effect of learning Effects of learning i time Knowledge - Graduate knows and understands: K1. the role and importance of body fluids, including saliva; K2. the methods of tissues and organs imaging and the principles of the operation of diagnostic devices for this purpose.
-Skills- Graduate is able to: S1. interpret the physical phenomena occurring in the masticatory apparatus.
-Social Competencies - Graduate is ready for: SC1. the limitations of her/his own skills and the need for continuous training.
+5. ADDITIO NAL EFFECTS OF LEARNING effect of learning Effects of learning in time effect of learning Effects of learning in time uate knows and understands: effect of learning effect of learning Knowledge - Grad uate knows and understands: effect of learning Knowledge - Grad the role and importance of body fluids, including saliva, the methods of tissues and organs imaging and the principles of the operation of diagnostic devices for this purpose. effect of learning Knowledge - Grad K1.
+K2. the role and importance of body fluids, including saliva, the methods of tissues and organs imaging and the principles of the operation of diagnostic devices for this purpose. effect of learning Knowledge - Grad K1.
+K2.
+Skills- Graduate is the role and importance of body fluids, including saliva, the methods of tissues and organs imaging and the principles of the operation of diagnostic devices for this purpose. able to: